IRS Faces Tough Test with Tax Reform

 CUTS TO TAXPAYER ASSISTANCE CENTERS (TACs)

 Taxpayer Assistance Centers, formerly called walk-in sites, became the primary local face of the IRS after it reorganized.
 Recent changes to TACs have chipped away at the services provided and the ability of taxpayers to receive prompt, in-person service.

 As the IRS moves towards online self-service it must consider taxpayers who cannot complete tasks online or prefer not to use the internet for interacting with the IRS.
 The strategy of reducing a service to the point that taxpayers can no longer easily access it, then declaring no one uses the service and eliminating it entirely has proven successful for the IRS in the past, and it appears the IRS is moving in the same direction with TACs.

 To anyone that has tried to go in person to one of these sites recently, the IRS strategy of eliminating these walk-in sites is very evident.
-Hodge-podge scheules, barricaded doors that seem more prison than service office, and posters outlining the long list of services that are NOT provided are a stark contrast to any service in the private sector seeking to accomodate clients.
+Hodge-podge schedules, barricaded doors that seem more prison than service office, and posters outlining the long list of services that are NOT provided are a stark contrast to any service in the private sector seeking to accommodate clients.

 THIRD PARTY ASSISTANCE QUALITY AND PRICE